 Deriving the Dimensional Formula for Acceleration Due to Gravity

-The dimensional formula for acceleration due to gravity, denoted as “g,” can be derived by analyzing its definition: the rate at which an object falls under the influence of gravity.
-Acceleration is defined as the change in velocity per unit of time, while gravity is a force that acts on an object due to its mass.
-Combining these two concepts, the dimensional formula for acceleration due to gravity can be expressed as [LT^-2], where L represents length and T means time.
+We can derive the dimensional formula for the acceleration due to gravity, denoted as “g,” by analyzing its definition: the rate at which an object falls under the influence of gravity.
+We define acceleration as the change in velocity per unit of time, while gravity is a force that acts on an object due to its mass.
+By combining these two concepts, we express the dimensional formula for the acceleration due to gravity as [LT^-2], where L represents length and T represents time.

 To further understand this dimensional formula, we can break down the acceleration components due to gravity.
 The acceleration part accounts for how quickly the velocity of an object changes, which is measured in meters per second squared (m/s^2).
 On the other hand, the gravity part accounts for the force exerted on the object, which is measured in newtons (kg.m/s^2).
 By combining these units, we can arrive at the dimensional formula [LT^-2] for acceleration due to gravity.